KeysonRaphael/Viewers/docs/latest/connecting-to-image-archives/google-cloud-healthcare.md

 ## Running via Docker

-The OHIF Viewer Docker container can be connected to Google Cloud Healthcare by providing a Client ID at runtime.
+The mConnect Viewer Docker container can be connected to Google Cloud Healthcare by providing a Client ID at runtime.
 This is a very simple method to get up and running.